chanmix51/Pomm/documentation/documentation.rst

 Once registered, you can retrieve the databases with their name by calling the *getDatabase* method passing the name as argument.
 If no name is given, the first declared *Database* will be returned.

+The **dsn** parameter format is important because it interacts with the server's access policy.

+ * *pgsql://user/database* Connect *user* to the db *database* without password through the Unix socket system.
+This is the minimal form.
+ * *pgsql://user:pass/database* The same but with password.
+ * *pgsql://user@host/database* Connect *user* to the db *database* on host *host* using TCP/IP.
+ * *pgsql://user:pass@host:port/database* The same but with password and TCP port specified.
+This is the maximal form.

 Database and converters
 =======================